darioblanco/fastapi-example/README.md

 - Create the DB migration that will define those changes in the DB: `alembic revision --autogenerate -m "New model."`
 - If you use `sqlalchemy_utils` (i.e.: to add `UUID4` field type), then you have to `import sqlalchemy_utils` within the migration python module, otherwise it will fail when upgrading the DB.
-- Apply the new migration: `alembic upgrade head` or `make db-migrate`.
+- Apply the new migration: `alembic upgrade head` .

 ## Tests